gianjaeger/US-census-assessment/README.md

 The assessment provides a sample dataset from the US Census archive containing detailed, but anonymized, information for ~300,000 individuals.
 Specifically, it contains information on 43 features/variables that I group into the categories: "Demographic, labour market and household", "Financial" and "Geographic".
 See attached PDF write-up for a full beak-down.

-The objective is "identifying characteristics that are associated with a person making more or less than $50,000 per year".
+The objective is to identify "characteristics that are associated with a person making more or less than $50,000 per year".

 ## Repository structure